tersesystems/echopraxia-spring-boot-example/README.md

 You can change the logging levels dynamically by going to [http://localhost:8080/actuator/loggers](http://localhost:8080/actuator/loggers), through [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/2.5.6/reference/html/actuator.html#actuator.loggers).

-You can trigger the greeting controller path by going to [http://localhost:8080/greeting](http://localhost:8080/greeting).
+You can trigger the greeting controller path by going to [http://localhost:8080/](http://localhost:8080/).

 ## GreetingController

 The greeting controller is where the logger is created.

 Here, we'll set up a custom field builder that can extract elements out of an HTTP request, then use it to ensure that contextual data is extracted when logging.
-We can do this either using a logger, or an asynchronous logger that logs using a different executor.

 Here's the whole `GreetingController` code:

 ```java

 @RestController
 public class GreetingController {